2003 Canadian Grand Prix: Race report

 At the start, Ralf Schumacher got away well and kept the lead.
 Michael Schumacher managed to come alongside of Juan Pablo Montoya, but the Colombian left his braking late and held on along the outside of the corner.
 Rubens Barrichello in fifth hit the back of Fernando Alonso before Antônio Pizzonia ran into the other Renault of Jarno Trulli.
 Barrichello and Pizzonia visited the pits for new front wings.
 At the end of the second lap, Montoya suddenly spun coming out of the final corner.
 He fell back to fifth position and after the race, admitted it was his own fault.

 Montoya recovered quickly by passing Webber and Alonso, before the Williams driver opened the first round of regular pit stops on lap 19.
 Ralf Schumacher pitted on lap 20, leaving Michael in free air, who immediately set the fastest lap and managed to rejoin the track in what would be the lead after Alonso's stop on lap 26.

 After the second round of pit stops, Michael Schumacher slowed down to save his tyres and brakes, which allowed Montoya to close up to him and Ralf, before Alonso joined the leading pack with five laps to go.
 Barrichello and Räikkönen had come up through the field and were fighting for fifth place.
-But how ever close the cars seemed to be, none of them managed to make a move and Michael Schumacher scored his fourth victory of the year, ahead of Ralf Schumacher, scoring just his first podium this season, and Juan Pablo Montoya.
+But however close the cars seemed to be, none of them managed to make a move and Michael Schumacher scored his fourth victory of the year, ahead of Ralf Schumacher, scoring just his first podium this season, and Juan Pablo Montoya.

+Post-race

+Michael Schumacher's fourth win in the last five races elevated him to the lead of the World Drivers' Championship for the first time this season, distancing Räikkönen by three points who fell to second.
+While Alonso remained third with 34 points, Ralf Schumacher's podium finish enabled him to improve from seventh to fourth in the championship ahead of teammate Montoya, just one behind Alonso.
+In the World Constructors' Championship, another change of lead occurred in favour of Ferrari, nine clear of McLaren, while Williams remained in third with a 21-point-deficit towards Ferrari.